 Concern for the welfare of the child is paramount.
 Therefore, any incident that occurs about a particular child should be reported to the DSL.
 This must be reported via CPOMS.
 In the event of a system error, a hard copy of the concern, or behaviour incident may be completed.
-This will then be added to CPOMS as soon as possible; Examples of these forms can be found: Appendix 1- Behaviour Incident Report Sheet, Appendix 2- Body Map Appendix 3- Safeguarding Incident/ Cause for Concern Form.
-It is important to remember that any issues are confidential and staff should know only on a 'need to know' basis.
-These incident sheets should be handed to the Designated Safeguarding Leads and are kept in a secure location.
+This will then be added to CPOMS as soon as possible by the Safeguarding Administration Assistant or the Safeguarding Officer.
+In the case of a system error, these forms can be found in the staffroom (refer to Appendix 1- Behaviour Incident Report Sheet, Appendix 2- Body Map Appendix 3- Safeguarding Incident/ Cause for Concern Form).
+It is important to remember that any issues are confidential, and staff should know only on a 'need to know' basis.
+These incident sheets should be handed to the Designated Safeguarding Leads (DSLs) and are kept in a secure location.
 All CPOMS reports go electronically straight to the DSLs.

-Information to be recorded
+Information to be Recorded

-- Child's name, class and date of birth - The date, time and location of the incident(s) - A brief paragraph detailing the incident (s)

-- Record verbatim anything that the child says, include reported speech where appropriate, opinion should not be given unless there is some form of evidence base which can be quoted.
-At no time must staff be seen to have 'led' the questioning - If recording bruising/injuries indicate position, colour, size, shape and time on a body map - Action taken all information passed to the appropriate personnel
+- Child's name, class and date of birth. - The date, time and location of the incident(s). - A brief paragraph detailing the incident (s). - Record verbatim anything that the child says, include reported speech where appropriate, opinion should not be given unless there is some form of evidence base which can be quoted.
+At no time must staff be seen to have 'led' the questioning. - If recording bruising/injuries indicate position, colour, size, shape and time on a body map - Action taken all information passed to the appropriate personnel.

 It is the responsibility of the DSL to decide when to make a referral to the children's social care team.
-This may be discussed with the Area Education Safeguarding Adviser when a decision needs to be made regarding the timing or the necessity to refer to the children's social care team.
+This may be discussed with the Senior Safeguarding Adviser when a decision needs to be made regarding the timing or the necessity to refer to the children's social care team.
 Some concerns may need to be monitored over a period of time before a decision to be referred is made.
 It is important that we work with all agencies having a multi-agency approach.

 All children for whom there are concerns are monitored carefully.
-An electronic record of concerns are kept on CPOMs for each child; these are monitored and analysed regularly.
+An electronic record of concerns are kept on CPOMS for each child; these are monitored and analysed regularly.
 This may lead to a referral or further monitoring.
-Staff are asked to report on CPOMs or complete a concern sheet about a child for whom they have worries (Appendix 3).
-This should be as detailed as possible and kept confidential.
-These are often shared with parents (refer to Child Protection Policy for further information).
+Staff are asked to log their concerns on CPOMS or if they cannot gain access to CPOMS for any reason, to complete a concern sheet about a child for whom they have worries (Appendix 3).

-Any concerns that involve allegations against a member of staff should be referred immediately to the Executive Headteacher or Head of School who will contact the Local Area Designated Officer to discuss and agree further action to be taken in respect of the child and the member of staff (refer to Whistle Blowing Policy for further information).
+Any concerns that involve allegations against a member of staff should be referred immediately to the Head of School or Executive Headteacher who will contact the Local Area Designated Officer to discuss and agree further action to be taken in respect of the child and the member of staff (refer to Whistle Blowing Policy for further information).